We don't know. Cases of COVID-19 are still high throughout the U.S., Bay Area included.

 Californians who are unable to work because they are caring for an ill or quarantined family member with COVID-19 (certified by a medical professional) can file a Paid Family Leave (PFL) claim.

 Unemployment: CA EDD will waive the usual waiting period for those who lose their jobs (or have their hours significantly cut back) due to this crisis.
 During the pandemic, "self-employed, independent contractors, part-time workers and those with a limited work history who are unable to work as a direct result of the COVID-19 public health emergency" are now eligible for unemployment benefits too.

 California has a statewide moratorium on evictions when the reason renters can't pay is due to the pandemic (that is, loss of work due to layoff, furlough, needing to care for a child or someone else in the home, coronavirus illness or quarantine).
 This also applies to commercial rents for businesses that have been ordered to shut down.
 Back rent will need to be paid, but it's not due all at once when the moratorium ends, however.
 Tenants have 6 months to pay 50% of back due rent, and a year to pay back due rent in full.
-On June 1 the state authorized local governments to extend this moratorium through September 2020 but as of this writing, in Santa Clara County and in San José the moratorium ends on August 31, 2020.
+In August 2020 the state passed a bill to to extend this moratorium through January 2021.

 Governor Newsom's executive order on April 2, 2020 protects water services in homes and businesses from being shut off for nonpayment, during emergency responses to the COVID-19 pandemic.

 PG&E stated on March 13 that "PG&E will not disconnect any customer's power for nonpayment during this health crisis."
 Their CARE program to reduce bills for customers facing economic hardships may also apply (check their website to see if qualify).